DIRACGrid/DIRAC/docs/source/DeveloperGuide/Systems/WorkloadManagement/index.rst

   * SandboxMetadataDB
     SandboxMetadataDB class is a front-end to the metadata for sandboxes.

-  * ElasticJobDB
+  * ElasticJobParametersDB
-    JobDB class is a front-end to the main WMS database containing job definitions and status information.
+    ElasticJobParametersDB class is a front-end to the ES-based index providing Job Parameters.
     It is used in most of the WMS components and is based on ElasticSearch.

 ------------------------------------------
 Using ElasticSearch DB for Job Parameters
 ------------------------------------------

-ElasticJobDB is a DB class which is used to interact with ElasticSearch backend.
+ElasticJobParametersDB is a DB class which is used to interact with an ElasticSearch backend.
 It contains methods to retreive (get) information about the Job Parameters along with updating and creating those parameters.

 The class consists of two main methods: